-Michigan pesticide applicator review sessions, recertifications credits and testing options for fall 2021
+Michigan pesticide applicator review sessions, recertifications credits and testing options for winter 2022

-In Michigan, autumn is a time when the commercial agricultural community starts to think about pesticide applicator certifications.
+In Michigan, winter is a time when the commercial agricultural community starts to think about pesticide applicator certifications.
 For some, it may be because the new production season is approaching and they would like to make sure everything is in place before it begins.
-For others, it's because applicator certification credentials expire on Dec.
-31 every third year.
+For others, it's because applicator certification credentials must be obtained before purchasing restricted use pesticides.

 In service to Michigan agriculture, Michigan State University Extension has developed this short FAQ to help restricted use pesticide (RUP) applicators find the testing and recertification options that work best for them.